Our Knowledge Base covers a wide variety of technical topics, from the basic to the complex.

 Table size can significantly affect QuickBase performance, including the speed with which QuickBase searches tables and runs reports.
 We recommend that you schedule regular reviews of your applications to see how much storage space each table is using and whether you can tweak your tables to optimize performance.
 For tables that are using a large amount of storage space, consider reducing table size by moving data either up into a master table or down into a detail table, or by removing unused fields.
 In some situations, you may find it useful to institute a strategy for archiving older records.

 Note: Consider documenting the structure of your application so that you have a record of each table’s and field’s purpose that you can use when reviewing your application.
-You can create an Application Page with this information, or use one of the tools created by our QuickBase partners.
+You can create an Application Page with this information (To learn how, please see our Create a Code Page help topic), or use one of the tools created by our QuickBase partners.

 Monitoring Storage Space Usage

-To see how much storage space each table is using, select Customize > Application from the menu bar and click the Misc tab.
-Click the Show Application Statistics link.
+To see how much storage space each table is using, select Settings from the app's home page and click App management.
+Click the Show app statistics link.

-If you are the billing account manager, you can also see how much storage space each table is using by clicking the Manage my billing account link on the My QuickBase page and selecting an application on the Applications tab.
+If you are the billing account manager, you can also see how much storage space each table is using by clicking the Manage my billing account link on the My Apps page and selecting an application on the Apps tab.

 Note: Although the Application Statistics page shows you the amount of attached file space used by each table, file attachments count towards your billing account limits, not your table size limits.
-Like all fields, file attachment fields themselves take up table space, but the uploaded files do not.
-Deleting file attachments will not decrease your table size.
-(If you notice you are getting close to your billing account’s attached file space limit, you can use the File Attachment Management page to identify large files and to delete unused file revisions.
-Read more about managing file attachments.)
+Like all fields, File Attachment fields themselves take up table space, but the uploaded files do not.
+Deleting file attachments won't decrease your table size.
+(If you notice you're getting close to your billing account’s attached file space limit, you can use the File Attachment Management page to identify large files and to delete unused file revisions.
+(To learn more, please see our Managing an Application's File Attachments help topic)

 Optimizing Application Performance